felixgimeno/cssr/README.md

 # cssr
-My implementation of the bactra.org/CSSR/ algorithm
+My implementation of the bactra.org/CSSR/ algorithm in python3